Opera Gloves

 Dressing for the Opera

-Should you want to attend a formal opera with a dress code, or maybe just a dress-up party with similar attire, here are a few tips on how to dress;
+Should you want to attend a formal opera with a dress code or maybe just a dress-up party with similar attire, here are a few tips on how to dress;

-• Opera Coat – The Opera Cloak faded out of style in the later stages of the 1800s, and the Opera coat took its place formally.
+• Opera Coat – The Opera Cloak faded out of style in the later 1800s, and the Opera coat took its place formally.
 The Opera coat is ideal for men and women and is a luxurious long length, usually with fur trim and soft fabrics.
 Opera coats are more elaborate and bold in design and color than their predecessor, the Cloak.

 Features of a Good Opera Glove